splendo/kaluga/test-utils/README.md

 ## Testing from a background thread to let `Dispatchers.Main` function properly

 By default Kotlin/Native tests run on the UI thread, similar to regular Swift tests.
-As with these regular tests, this presents problems when trying to dispatch work to the main thread.
+As with these regular tests, this presents problems when trying to dispatch work to the UI thread.
 In particular for Kotlin based tests, using `Dispatchers.Main` -either directly or indirectly- will not work.

-One solution is to test from a background thread, `test-utils` provides an alternate test entry point which launches a background thread and then consumes the iOS main runloop from the test thread.
+One solution is to test from a background thread, `test-utils` provides an alternate test entry point which launches a background thread and then consumes the iOS main run loop from the test thread.
 This allows work dispatched to `Main` to function.

 This alternate test entry point can be configured in your gradle configuration, inside the `ios {}` (or similar) target :